 The Championships Bid and Profile System can be accessed at championships.ncaa.org.
-The deadline to submit all bid materials for hosting a regional or super regional round for this championship is 5 p.m.
-Eastern time Friday, April 26.
+The deadline to submit all bid materials for hosting a regional round for this championship is 5 p.m.
+Eastern time Monday, April 12.

 In addition to projected ticket sales and game expenses, prospective hosts should include the following when completing a proposed budget: